Lew Wallace: The Kentucky Campaign and Defense of Cincinnati

 Upon his arrival in the city, Wallace immediately began organizing the defenses of Cincinnati, Ohio and the Kentucky cities of Covington and Newport south of Cincinnati.
 Wallace ordered martial law, set a strict curfew, closed all businesses, and began putting male citizens to work on rifle pits, felling trees for makeshift abatis and clear fields of fire, and improving the 1861 earthwork defenses.
 It was during this hasty defensive preparation that the Black Brigade of Cincinnati was formed, by Wallace's orders.

 In response to calls from Ohio's Governor Tod, approximately 15,000 so-called "Squirrel Hunters"—untrained volunteers who carried outdated equipment—reported to Cincinnati.
-Additionally, newly-created regiments from Indiana and Ohio were rushed to Cincinnati; most had not completed their training.
+Additionally, newly created regiments from Indiana and Ohio were rushed to Cincinnati; most had not completed their training.

 Because the arriving regiments could not be ferried quickly enough across the Ohio River, Wallace ordered the construction of a pontoon bridge, which was constructed using coal barges in under 48 hours.

 While at Lexington, Gen. Smith gave Brig.
 Gen. Henry Heth permission to make a "demonstration" on Cincinnati, granting him approximately 8,000 men.
 Heth moved within a few miles of Fort Mitchell and exchanged skirmish fire with men from the 101st Ohio Infantry, 103rd Ohio Infantry, and 104th Ohio Infantry on September 10–11, then returned to Lexington on September 12, 1862.

 Wallace's leadership during the defense of Cincinnati earned him the nickname by local newspapers as the "Savior of Cincinnati".
 On September 12, Wallace telegraphed Wright from Cincinnati: "The skedaddle is complete; every sign of a rout.
 If you say so I will organize a column of 20,000 men to pursue to-night."
 Instead, Wright relieved Wallace of a field command.

 Other military assignments

 Wallace was ordered to take command of Camp Chase, a prisoner-of-war camp at Columbus, Ohio, where he remained until October 30, 1862.
 His instructions there were to recruit and train Confederate prisoners of war for U.S. Army service (also known as "Galvanized Yankees") to aid in the Sioux Uprising.
 The Battle of Wood Lake on September 23 essentially ended the uprising and Wallace was again without a command.

-The following month, Wallace was placed in charge of a five-member commission to investigate Maj.
+The following month, Wallace was placed in charge of the five-member commission Buell Military Commission to investigate Maj.
 Gen. Don Carlos Buell's conduct in response to the Confederate invasion of Kentucky.
 The commission criticized Buell for his retreat, but it did not find him disloyal to the Union.
 When the commission's work was completed on May 6, 1863, Wallace returned to Indiana to wait for a new command.
 In mid-July 1863, while Wallace was home, he helped protect the railroad junction at North Vernon, Indiana, from Confederate general John Hunt Morgan's raid into southern Indiana.